philiplambok/reina-theme/README.md

 </html>
 ```

-1. Don't forget to adjust the relative filename with your project.
+*Note: Don't forget to adjust the relative filename with your project.*

 ## Documentation
 The documentation is writen based on features.